 Copy is vitally important to SEO, without it the search engines struggle to determine the subject of a given website.
 The copy is used to determine what the pages are about and the search engines read the copy to discover the keywords the page deserves to rank for.

 Content should continually be updated and remain fresh, the search engines love to find fresh content on a website.
 Fresh content serves as an indication that the site is active and well maintained.
-As a result the search engines will keep re-crawling your site, keeping their index up to date with your fresh content.
+As a result, the search engines will keep re-crawling your site, keeping their index up to date with your fresh content.

 Important things to note when creating website content:

-Page loading speed can play a part in SEO, if the search engine spider visits your page and it times out or fails to load the spider cannot index it, this is bad!
+The page loading speed can play a part in SEO, if the search engine spider visits your page and it times out or fails to load the spider cannot index it, this is bad!
 If it happens on more than one occasion why should the spider come back?

-On-Site SEO is fairly straight forward once you understand the rules and you know how to code.
-It makes up roughly 20% – 25% of the overall SEO picture, the remainder is the more difficult and vastly more time consuming “Off-Site SEO”.
+On-Site SEO is fairly straightforward once you understand the rules and you know how to code.
+It makes up roughly 20% – 25% of the overall SEO picture, the remainder is the more difficult and vastly more time-consuming “Off-Site SEO”.

 Thanks for reading my post about ON-Site SEO.